Five Strategies for Overcoming Your Money Fears

 • Avalanche or snowball method.
 The avalanche method to pay off debt involves making minimum payments on all your debts while putting as much extra money you have, like your tax refund, toward tackling the debt with the highest interest rate.
 Once that debt is paid off, you use the same strategy on the debt with the next highest interest, and so on.

-The snowball method uses a behavioral approach.
-You pay off the smallest debts first, while continuing to make the minimum payments on all your other debts.
+With the snowball method, you pay off the smallest debts first, while continuing to make the minimum payments on all your other debts.
 Once you pay off the first debt, it may give you the confidence and motivation to approach the more daunting ones.

 Regardless of which strategy you use, adopting a plan to pay down your debt can give you a clear course of action, outweighing monthly dread when payments come due.